Rehearsing Carmina Burana, March 2017

 In 2015 members of the choir travelled to Hobart for the annual Festival of Voices where they performed as an ensemble group, joined a massed choir of voices to sing in the Festival finale concert and participated in the Festival fire ceremony with German a cappella metal band Van Canto.

-Other highlights include Orff's Carmina Burana and Faure Requiem with the Australian Ballet, the world premiere of Ross Edwards' Symphony No.4 "Star Chant" (released on CD by ABC Classics, and winning an award in 2007), Messiah and Coronation Anthems with Handel specialist Graham Abbott, and several performances with legendary Australian actor and singer, the late Keith Michell.
+Other performance highlights include Faure Requiem with the Australian Ballet, the world premiere of Ross Edwards' Symphony No.4 "Star Chant" (released on CD by ABC Classics, and winning an award in 2007), Messiah and Coronation Anthems with Handel specialist Graham Abbott, as well as several performances with legendary Australian actor and singer, the late Keith Michell.

 The Chorus also featured in the first three award winning Music on the Murray events at Waikerie.